lsartory/Clavier/README.md

 It's the coffee key.
 Use it to lock your computer and go have a break.

+It can also be long-pressed for 5 seconds to reset the FPGA.

 ## Required tools

 - [KiCad](https://www.kicad.org) for the PCB